bdsegal/code-for-psplinesl1-paper/readme.md

-## Code for reproducing simulations and analyses in "P-splines with an l1 penalty for repeated measures" by Segal, B. D., Elliott M. R., Braun, T., and Jiang, H. Submitted.
+## Code for reproducing simulations and analyses in "P-splines with an l1 penalty for repeated measures" by Segal, et al. (2017).

 The accompanying R package is available at [https://github.com/bdsegal/psplinesl1](https://github.com/bdsegal/psplinesl1).

-### Contents:
+### Contents

 1. `simulation`: Code for the simulations.
     1. `generate_data.R`: Generate data.
 The simulated dataset presented in the paper is provided in the `psplinesl1` package as `simData`.